 Lifting heavier, though way more demanding, only serves to improve upon this process.
 However, different routines under different angles tear the muscle tissue in different ways, hence building your physique one way or another.

-Try to avoid falling into this trap- lifting heavy while not paying enough attention on nutrition and healthy eating.
+Try to avoid falling into this trap- lifting heavy while not paying enough attention on nutrition, healthy eating and healthy supplements like Fit Tea.
 Unless you want to bulk up your fair share, this is a dull practice to follow.
 Combined with proper nutrition though, weight lifting- heavy or light- is going to surpass other methods of weight manipulation by a huge margin.
 Throw in some interval training in the mix as well, and you are on your way to create both an impressive physique as well as dramatically improved physical condition.

 Holistic fitness or more diverse programs